A Guide to Stress Test Reason, Procedure, Risks and Results

 The types of stress tests include:

-Your doctor may recommend a stress test to determine how well your heart handles work.
-It provides important information about your heart health in relation to your age, physical exam, medical history, and other tests.
+Your doctor may recommend a stress test in order to see how well your heart handles work.
+It provides important information about your heart health in relation to your age, physical condition, and medical history.

 Doctors use stress tests to help diagnose or monitor the following conditions:

-Cardiomyopathy, thickened or enlarged heart muscle
+- cardiomyopathy, or a thickened or enlarged heart muscle

-Pericarditis, inflammation of the sac that surrounds the heart
+- pericarditis, or inflammation of the sac that surrounds the heart